Working with Interactive Reports

 Choosing Image or PDF creates a .png or PDF file of the current screen.
 These options capture only what is visible on screen, i.e. what you can see without scrolling.

-If the Data and Crosstab options are greyed out, click on the chart or table you want to download.
+If the Crosstab options greyed out, click on the blank space just above the chart or table you want to download.
 For example, the Scatterplot Over Time report has three data sections

 scanner statistics table